APRIL-ZJU/CL-CBS/README.md

 ## Credits

-This code was developed by the  [APRIL Lab](https://github.com/APRIL-ZJU) in Zhejiang University.

 For researchers that have leveraged or compared to this work, please cite the following:

-Licheng Wen, Zhen Zhang, Zhe Chen, Xiangrui Zhao, and Yong Liu.
-CL-MAPF: Multi-Agent Path Finding for Car-Like Robots with Kinematic and Spatiotemporal Constraints.[[arxiv](https://arxiv.org/abs/2011.00441)]
+L. Wen, Y. Liu and H. Li, "CL-MAPF: Multi-Agent Path Finding for Car-Like robots with kinematic and spatiotemporal constraints," Robotics and Autonomous Systems, 2021, doi:10.1016/j.robot.2021.103997.[[Reference](https://www.sciencedirect.com/science/article/pii/S0921889021002530)]

 ## License

-The code is provided under the [MIT License](https://opensource.org/licenses/MIT).
+The code was developed by the  [APRIL Lab](https://github.com/APRIL-ZJU) in Zhejiang University, and is provided under the [MIT License](https://opensource.org/licenses/MIT).